fmammoli/mekar/README.md

-# This is prototype for plotting geotagged content on top of rayshader renderings
+# This is a prototype for plotting geotagged content on top of rayshader renderings

 There are some experiments:
 - main.R is just a sketch.